International Employment Contracts

 In most countries, the standard working hours range from 40 to 44 hours per week.
 Other countries may have different regulations.
 For instance, European Union (EU) states that workers:

-Employee compensation and mandatory benefits around the globe include the minimum wage, statutory benefits such as social security, health insurance, workers’ compensation, and paid time off.
+Mandatory benefits also differ depending on the country.
+Mandatory benefits include statutory benefits such as social security, health insurance, workers’ compensation, and paid time off.
 They’re different for every country, so you must ensure that your international contract guarantees a foreign employee all of their statutory rights.

 The law in the employee’s country may define how long a probationary period can last.
 After the probationary period ends, the employer must give the employee an employment agreement in most countries, as you cannot renew them.